-Looking to proactively calm the potential reactions of locals, city officials are reminding the public of the upcoming Happy 3rd of July event in New Orleans City Park which includes a massive display of loud fireworks that may, at times, be mistaken for gunshots.
+Looking to proactively calm the potential reactions of locals, city officials are reminding the public of tonight’s Happy 3rd of July event in New Orleans City Park which includes a massive display of loud fireworks that may, at times, be mistaken for gunshots.

 “I understand the concern for safety but all anyone needs to worry about is getting a good seat,” Perry said, noting that Kevlar brand blankets will be available for rental (free).